A Man's A Man For A' That « Catholic Insight

-(On this memorial of the last martyr of Scotland, ’tis fitting that we received this submission, a brief analysis of Rabbie Burns’ poem, ‘A Man’s a Man’.
+(On this birthday of Scotland’s national poet, ’tis fitting that we received this submission from Magda Vanderburg, including a brief analysis of Rabbie Burns’ poem, ‘A Man’s a Man’.
 We begin with a recorded recital, if ye like.
 Editor).

 Robert Burns, in his song “For a’ that and a’ that” argues that it is not wealth, rank, or lifestyle that makes a man great.
 Throughout his lines, Burns uses the phrase “an’ a’ that” － as well as similar phrases like “for a’ that” and “For a’ that, an’ a’ that”－ but uses these phrases with different effects.
 The words themselves as well as their contextual meanings form a repetitive pattern used by Burns to manifest, demonstrate and define the egalitarian position the song presents.